pasqal-io/Pulser/docs/source/index.rst

 the development and testing of new pulse sequences.

-To get started with Pulser, follow the instructions in :doc:`installation` and check out the :doc:`intro_rydberg_blockade` page.
+To get started with Pulser, follow the instructions in :doc:`installation` and check out the :doc:`programming` page.
 For a more in-depth introduction, consult the tutorials on :doc:`tutorials/creating` and :doc:`tutorials/simulating`.
 To better understand neutral atom devices and how they serve as quantum